Harry Fraud

 Rory William Quigley (born January 26, 1987), known professionally as Harry Fraud, is an American record producer.
-Primarily a hip hop producer, Fraud began producing at an early age and began interning at a recording studio after graduating from high school.
-First discovered by French Montana during a recording session in New York's Chinatown in early 2009, Fraud has since worked on each of his releases and become a fixture in the New York underground hip hop scene.
+Primarily a hip hop producer, Fraud began interning at a recording studio after graduating high school.
+He was discovered by French Montana in early 2009, during a recording session in New York's Chinatown, and Fraud has since worked on each of his releases and became a fixture in the New York underground hip hop scene.

 He was credited on Montana's 2012 single, "Shot Caller", which became one of the most added tracks on urban contemporary radio during 2011–2012.

-Fraud has produced collaborative records with various rappers, such as Wiz Khalifa before projects such as Flight 2011 (2011) with Chinx Drugz; Rugby Thompson (2012) with Smoke DZA; Cigarette Boats (2012) with Curren$y, which was awarded XXL's "2012 EP of the Year"; Saaab Stories (2013) with Action Bronson, which served as the latter's major-label debut, and The Appetizer (2014) with French Montana.
+Fraud has since produced projects such as Flight 2011 (2011) with Chinx Drugz, Rugby Thompson (2012) with Smoke DZA, Cigarette Boats (2012) with Curren$y—which was awarded XXL's "2012 EP of the Year"—Saaab Stories (2013) with Action Bronson, which served as the latter's major-label debut, and The Appetizer (2014) with French Montana.
 On March 8, 2013, he released his debut mixtape Adrift.
-That same year, Fraud teamed up with car-maker Scion to produce the compilation EP Scion A/V Presents: High Tide released on May 7, and on May 10 released his instrumental EP Royal Palm.
+That same year, Fraud teamed up with carmaker Scion to produce the compilation EP Scion A/V Presents: High Tide released on May 7, and on May 10 released his instrumental EP Royal Palm.
 In April 2014, he released his instrumental EP Blue/Green.
 Fraud has done production for various high-profile artists such as Rick Ross, Prodigy, Pusha T, Playboi Carti and Talib Kweli, among others.
 He has also worked on production for the International Emmy Awards.